Ignition interlock device: California

+Georgia

 First-time DUI convictions result in one year of a mandatory ignition interlock device.[42]
 A second conviction requires the IID be installed for at least five years, and on a third offense or greater, the requirement becomes at least ten years.
 Some convictions of negligent driving or reckless driving can require the convicted person to use an IID for a period of six months or longer.